-This topic contains 20 replies, has 1 voice, and was last updated 3 months ago by cris.
+- This topic has 52 replies, 1 voice, and was last updated 3 months ago by cris.

 I have been struggling with this for a year or so.
 Messages from iPhones with apostrophes especially, but maybe some other characters, end up coming in with gaps in the middle or without the end of the message.

 October 23, 2017 at 6:03 PM #45144J TGuest

 Yes, I’ve been having the EXACT same problem.
 I use a samsung flip phone, and it turns out all texts from ios 11 are messed up, in the same manner you described.
 I hope apple can fix this soon.

 October 25, 2017 at 8:36 AM #45167KMGuest

 I’m experiencing this same problem.
 It happens with I receive text messages from an iPhone that contain apostrophes, emojis and/or possibly other characters.
 It definitely happens when text messages from iPhones contain text and only apstrophes (without any other special characters).
 Messages come through truncated and sometimes garbled.

 I’m using a Samsung Intensity (SCH-U450 V) and I have this issue from every iPhone I’ve tested including: iPhone 5, iPhone 5s and iPhone 8.